tuokri/CustomMaterialMutator/README.md

 # Custom Material Mutator

-Proof-of-Concept RS2 mutator with fully working replication that shows how to dynamically load custom master materials from a separate dedicated level file that contains the materials.
+Proof of concept RS2 mutator with fully working replication that shows how to dynamically load custom master materials from a separate dedicated level file that contains the materials.

 https://steamcommunity.com/sharedfiles/filedetails/?id=2823262858